-Basically, the meeting planner is asking: What are we trying to accomplish?
+Basically, the planning committee is asking: What are we trying to accomplish?
 How will we know that a change is an improvement?
 What changes can we make that will result in improvement?

 If planning an annual event or a series of learning interventions, this model can be quite useful for measuring change, particularly in physician performance or patient outcomes.

 The Application and Planning Worksheet is the primary starting point for planning an accredited continuing education activity.
 To get started, please submit an online application.
 All submitted applications will be charged a non-refundable $80 review fee.
 Additional information can be found in Forms and Policies.

 Planners should submit applications at least three months (90 days) in advance to begin the accreditation process.
 After the application is approved, a Compliance and Educational Activity Coordinator will be assigned to your activity.
 The coordinator will schedule a face-to-face or Zoom meeting to review accreditation compliance needs and CME services.